 And now after all that food talk, I think I'll amble on down to our local frozen yogurt shop for a little treat.
 It's called Tropical Moon and when I was in Virginia and Maryland, I noticed that these privately owned shops are popping up everywhere.
 I visited two over there and they have a lot of the same flavors because there are just a few companies that supply the "mixes" for the owners to use in making the yogurt in their shops.
 But of the three I've now visited, only mine has "Cable Car Chocolate" which is my favorite flavor.
 And, yes, I'll probably weigh 300 pounds one of these days but...

 - West Virginia

-- I started this blog as a way to write about my retirement travels - the first of which was my solo overseas trip to Italy in 2009.
-However, as my daughter pointed out, travels can also include trips to the kitchen to try a new recipe, trips to visit family, my almost nightly trips to my neighborhood Starbucks, or a fun day trip with a friend.
+- When I started my retirement travels - the first of which was my solo overseas trip to Italy in 2009 - I wanted a way to share it with family and friends as it happened.
+Hence, "My Travel Journal".
+However I realized I wouldn't always be on a trip and wondered what to do with the blog in between times.
+My daughter pointed out, wisely, that travels can also include trips to the kitchen to try a new recipe, trips to visit family, trips to my neighborhood Starbucks, or a fun day trip with a friend.
 You're welcome to join me on any of these journeys!

 P.S.
-I've set up separate pages for each of my overseas trips (see tabs above).
+I've set up separate pages for each of my major trips (see tabs above).